carlnordlund/socnet/Paper/paper.md

 Additional examples including valued network analysis and power-relational core-periphery detection are provided in the comprehensive documentation at https://socnet.se/.
 The `/example_data/` folder also contains an extensively commented script - `cli_script.txt` - that describes how typical analytical workflows look like.

+# Software Design
+Developed explicitly with compactness and self-sufficiency in mind, with no other dependencies than the standard libraries of .NET 8.0, the `Socnet.se` client builds on standard object-oriented principles to allow for would-be further extensions.
+Specifically, the codebase has been prepared with three types of extensions in mind: implementing new ideal blocks, new goodness-of-fit measures, and new search heuristics.
+While providing a short introduction to how Socnet.se can be expanded below, more detailed instructions are provided in the `CONTRIBUTING.txt` file that is available in the `Socnet.se` repository.

+## Ideal blocks
+Each ideal block is implemented as a separate class that inherits from a shared abstract class (`_Block.cs`), the latter specifying the necessary properties and virtual methods of all ideal blocks.
+To add a new ideal block, a new class is created (in the `/DataLibrary/Blocks/` folder) that implements the block-specific properties and goodness-of-fit method(s).
+To make a new ideal block available when constructing blockimages, the ideal block is finally registered in the `BlockmodelingConstant.cs` class.
+An extensively commented template (`_exampleBlock.cs`) is provided in the `/Blocks/` folder to facilitate this process.

+## Goodness-of-fit measures
+`Socnet.se` currently includes two measures (Hamming and weighted correlation-baed), but additional measures can be implemented as well.
+Each measure is defined as a method in
+`Blockmodeling.cs` with a specific method signature: a new goodness-of-fit method should thus follow the same signature as the `Blockmodeling.binaryHamming(...)` method.
+The new measure must then be implemented for all ideal block classes that should support it, which also must be declared in BlockmodelingConstants and added as an option in the
+`bminit()` command and the `InitializeSearch()` method.

+## Search heuristics
+New heuristics and algorithms for finding optimal partitions can also be implemented in `Socnet.se`.
+Each search approach is implemented as a separate method in `Blockmodeling.cs` and initiated as a method delegate.
+All these search methods must be registered in `BlockmodelingConstants.cs` and exposed as an option in the `bminit()` command.

 # Integration with Other Software

 `Socnet.se` can be integrated into existing workflows: